petsan/generation-paycheck/README.md

 OVERACHIEVER:
 Make web application that does all of the above ($25 Gift Card, courtesy of ME)

-Hints:
-1. use functions for calculations and printing
-2. make your code clear and easy to read

 HAVE FUN and REACH OUT if you get stuck for more than 20 MINUTES